 To find more information about the scholarships offered by UCAM Spanish Sports University for the next academic year, click on the following link.

 UCAM has one research centres in High Performance Sports: on campus and in La Manga Club, where students put into practice the content they learn in the Master's.
 These research centres assist 80 UCAM Olympic athletes, among them Mireia Belmonte (Olympic Swimming Medalist), Miguel Angel Lopez (athlete), Mario Mola (triathlete), as well as the UCAM Murcia Basketball Club (ACB) and UCAM Murcia Football Club (Second Division B) with their preparation, training and enhancement in their athletic performance.

 The National Strength and Conditioning Association (NSCA) is the world-leading membership organization for thousands of elite strength coaches, personal trainers and dedicated researchers and educators.

 Degree accredited by: National Agency for Quality Assessment and Accreditation of Spain

 - Pedro Emilio Alcaraz Ramón, PhD, Professor at the Catholic University of Murcia.
-Director of the Research Center for High Performance Sport at UCAM and at La Manga Club.
+Director of the Research Center for High Performance Sport at UCAM.